Proposals for new tram lines in Edinburgh: Other proposals: Edinburgh South Suburban Railway

 In addition to the three routes selected by transport planners, other proposals were put forward for inclusion in the tram network.
-Local campaigning groups have suggested that it would be possible to re-open the Edinburgh South Suburban Railway as an extension to Edinburgh trams.
-This proposal was rejected by the Scottish Parliament on ground of cost and the line will not be re-opened for the foreseeable future.
+Local campaigning groups have suggested that it would be possible to re-open the Edinburgh South Suburban Railway, or "South Sub", as an extension to Edinburgh trams.
+This proposal was rejected by the Scottish Parliament in 2009, on grounds of cost and the line will not be re-opened for the foreseeable future.